Learn how to bake a batch of easy challah dinner rolls or buns. These rolls are light, fluffy, and topped with a seed mixture for some texture.

 Proofing is the final rise given to the dough prior to baking.
 You'll want to check that your buns have properly proofed.
 To do this, gently touch the dough.
 If it slowly springs back, it's ready to bake!

-Check the dough after 30-60 minutes to see if they are done proofing.
+Check the dough after 30-60 minutes to see if the rolls are done proofing.
 Enriched dough can collapse if it has been over-proofed.
-Just check the dough periodically and you'll be fine.
-Over-proofed dough never springs back when it's poked, so avoid that!

 Finally, we'll bake the rolls until golden brown.
 They will sound hollow when you tap the bottom.